Architecture and Design¶

 Here’s the conceptual organiation

-While there is a tangle of dependencies, there are three top-level “entry points” for celpy
+While there is a tangle of dependencies, there are three top-level “entry points” for celpy.

 The

-module is the CLI application.The
+__main__module is the CLI application.The

-module exposes CEL functionality in a form usable by Cloud Custodian filter definitions.
+c7nlibmodule exposes CEL functionality in a form usable by Cloud Custodian filter definitions.
 This library provides useful components to perform Custodian-related computations.The

-module is exposes the most useful parts ofcelpy
+__init__module is exposes the most useful parts ofcelpyfor integration woth another application.

 Compile-Time¶